box/developer.box.com/guides/tooling/cli/quick-start/install-and-configure.md

 Open your terminal or command line and execute the command: `box login -n example_name`.

-Copy the Client ID and Client Secret into the terminal window, once asked for those pieces of information.
+Copy the Client ID and Client Secret into the terminal window when prompted.

 <!-- markdownlint-enable line-length -->